Ile Saint-Jean campaign: 1758 Campaign

 Approximately 150 Acadians remained on the island by mid-1759.
 Although the other military campaigns against the Acadians during the war included burning their villages, the orders in this campaign did not include instructions to do so.
-Rollo was instructed to save the homes for British-sponsored settlers that might come later.
+Rollo was instructed to save the homes for New England settlers that might come later.

 Some of the Acadians began arriving in ports in France by November.
 An official reported that when they arrived the deportees were stripped of everything they owned.
 The ones who made it through the ship were the lucky ones because almost half of the people died on the trip across the ocean.
 As well, at least three ships were destroyed killing the people on board.
 103 Acadians died on the Ruby when it ran aground in the Azores.
 Two other larger ships Duke William and Violet sank in the mid-Atlantic resulting in an estimated 756 exiles deaths.
 Duke William managed to get a leak, that kept afloat for some time by the empty casks in the hold.
 But eventually, an explosion occurred on the boat, as well as it being overcrowded lead to its sinking.
 Through record logs of ships used in the transport of the Acadians during deportation from Ile Saint-Jean, there were stops in English and French ports.
 A log of the Hind, the warship used by Lieutenant-Colonel Rollo, for the transportation to and from Ile Saint-Jean and for convoying transports that evacuated the inhabitants were important records.
 As well, The French National Archives held documents concerning the arrival of transports in France.
 Within the archives are lists of inhabitants from Ile Saint-Jean who debarked from seven transports at St. Malo, as well as the names of individuals who died on the vessels en route.